jamesrochabrun/SwiftOpenAI/README.md

    public let createdAt: Int
    /// The [thread](https://platform.openai.com/docs/api-reference/threads) ID that this message belongs to. public let threadID: String
+   /// The status of the message, which can be either in_progress, incomplete, or completed. public let status: String
+   /// On an incomplete message, details about why the message is incomplete. public let incompleteDetails: IncompleteDetails?
+   /// The Unix timestamp (in seconds) for when the message was completed. public let completedAt: Int
    /// The entity that produced the message.
 One of user or assistant. public let role: String
-   /// The content of the message in array of text and/or images. public let content: [Content]
+   /// The content of the message in array of text and/or images. public let content: [MessageContent]
    /// If applicable, the ID of the [assistant](https://platform.openai.com/docs/api-reference/assistants) that authored this message. public let assistantID: String?
    /// If applicable, the ID of the [run](https://platform.openai.com/docs/api-reference/runs) associated with the authoring of this message. public let runID: String?
-   /// A list of [file](https://platform.openai.com/docs/api-reference/files) IDs that the assistant should use.
-Useful for tools like retrieval and code_interpreter that can access files.
-A maximum of 10 files can be attached to a message. public let fileIDS: [String]?
+   /// A list of files attached to the message, and the tools they were added to. public let attachments: [MessageAttachment]?
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. public let metadata: [String: String]?

    enum Role: String {
       case user
       case assistant
-   }

-   enum CodingKeys: String, CodingKey {
-      case id
-      case object
-      case createdAt = "created_at"
-      case threadID = "thread_id"
-      case role
-      case content
-      case assistantID = "assistant_id"
-      case runID = "run_id"
-      case fileIDS = "file_ids"
-      case metadata
    }
 }